umd-byob/presentations/2014/0121-into_to_git/README.md

 Note that for this to work, you must first create a remote repo and add a reference to it.
 We will come back to this part later...

-## Pull changes made to a remote repo
+## 5. Pulling changes made to a remote repo

 Once you start to collaborate with other people, you will need a way to sync your repo when other people have made changes to the shared repo.